Mathematical Theory of Exchange-driven Growth: Existence of Solutions

 \begin{corollary} Let $c_{j}$ be the solution of the (\ref{infode})-(\ref{infIC}) under the conditions of Theorem 1 for some $p>1$.
 Then $c_{j}(t)$ is continuously differentiable.
 Moreover $M_{p}(t)<\infty$ and

 \end{corollary}

-If the kernel $K$ is nearly symmetric, by some further cancellations and use of a simple induction argument together with a fundamental inequality, we can prove a stronger result for exponents satisfying $\mu+\nu\leq3$.
+If the kernel $K$ is nearly symmetric, by some further cancellations and use of a simple inductive argument together with a fundamental inequality, we can prove a stronger result for exponents satisfying $\mu+\nu\leq3$.